 That sentence is bullshit.
 Not because it is untrue, it’s not.
 I was the one.

 It’s bullshit because that’s a messed up thing for anyone.
 In the history of ever.
 It happens every other minute all day long, but that’s not any less screwy.

 So there was a moment in my life where I got to tell the doctors we were done with any heroics.
 I got to witness a parade of people giving my mom the weight of their sadness.
 I slept on a cot in her room, one of my girlfriends by my side, so I’d be there if something happened.

-I think my moment of clarity came when Daniel’s best friend, by no small coincidence my ex-boyfriend, brought his rather pregnant wife to meet my dying mother.
-I’d just been explaining all the legal shite to Danny & I walk out to see everything I wanted to share with my mother walking down the hall.
+I think my moment of clarity came when my brother’s best friend, by no small coincidence my ex-boyfriend, brought his rather pregnant wife to meet my dying mother.
+I’d just been explaining all the legal shite to Danny and I walk out to see everything I wanted to share with my mother walking down the hall.

 My life, unlived, passed through me like a ghost.